WPBM-CD: Relocation to southern Kentucky

+Second incarnation

-The station returned to the air for its second incarnation in 1998, broadcasting on UHF analog channel 48 from its current transmitter site.
-Three years later, it's analog signal was reallocated to UHF channel 31 in 2001, and changed its callsign to WPBM-LP, as part of the beginning of the digital television conversion.
-Since then, the station was branded as TV 31, Proclaim Broadcasting.
-WPBM discontinued its analog signal and converted to digital broadcasting in December 2009 on channel 46, but it is displayed as channel 31.1 through the use of PSIP.
+The station was sold to upstart and locally based Proclaim Broadcasting in early 1998.
+The station, branded as TV-48, returned to the air for its second incarnation on May 1, 1998, broadcasting on UHF channel 48 from its current transmitter site.
+Three years later, its analog signal was reallocated to UHF channel 31 in 2001, and changed its callsign to WPBM-LP, as part of the beginning of the digital television conversion.
+Since then, the station was branded as TV-31, Proclaim Broadcasting.
+WPBM discontinued its analog signal and converted to digital broadcasting in December 2009 on channel 46, but it is displayed as virtual channel 31.1.
 The current WPBM-CD call letters were adopted on June 25, 2010.
 In October 2019, WPBM began broadcasting on channel 15, as required by the FCC as part of the Spectrum auction.

 The station was an over-the-air affiliate of FamilyNet from 1998 until 2013.

 Currently, in terms of religious television outlets, WPBM is the only locally based religious television station for the Bowling Green media market of any part, even though Allen County, Kentucky, where the station is based in, is considered to be part of the Nashville, Tennessee media market.
-That is due in part of Allen County's close proximity to the Kentucky-Tennessee state line.
-WPBM serves at least nearby portions of both the Nashville and Bowling Green media market on both sides of the state line.
-Hendersonville, Tennessee-based WPGD-TV, an owned-and-operated station of the Trinity Broadcasting Network, also serves parts of southern Kentucky as the default over-the-air TBN affiliate for the area, but is a second option for religious programming.
+That is due in part of Allen County's close proximity to the Kentucky–Tennessee state line.
+WPBM serves at least nearby portions of both the Nashville and Bowling Green media markets on both sides of the state line.
+Hendersonville, Tennessee–based WPGD-TV, an owned-and-operated station of the Trinity Broadcasting Network, also serves parts of southern Kentucky as the default over-the-air TBN affiliate for the area, but is a second option for religious programming.
 Bowling Green would not be served over-the-air by another locally based religious station besides WPBM until the Sonlife Broadcasting Network became available via the fourth digital subchannel of then-upstart WCZU-LD in August 2016.